 If you think that your income will be lower later in life when you withdraw from your IRA, than a traditional IRA may be a good choice for you.
 Additionally, if you want to lower your current rate a traditional IRA may be able to help you.

 The downside is that you’re penalized if you withdraw from the account before age 59 1/2.
 The penalty for early withdrawal is 10% of the total taken plus applied income tax for the year of withdrawal.
 You are also required by law to begin taking distributions by age 70 1/2.

 What is a Roth IRA?

 Roth IRAs are almost the exact opposite of a traditional IRA in terms of taxes.
 While a Roth IRA is still an Individual Retirement Account, it is not tax-deferred.

 Instead, you pay taxes the year you invest in the account, but pay no tax when you withdraw your initial investment or any money that you have earned within the account.
-While there is no upfront tax break to a Roth IRA, there is the potential for a large tax break when you withdraw.
+While there are no upfront tax breaks with Roth IRAs, there is the potential for a large tax break when you withdraw.
 Let’s compare with an example.

 If you invest a total of $50,000 in your traditional IRA, you pay no taxes on that $50,000 of your income for the year.
 You do, however, pay taxes on that money when you withdraw it, plus any money that you’ve made within the account.